ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/ml-perf/ml-perf.md

 ## Prerequisites

-* An [Arm based instance](/learning-paths/server-and-cloud/csp/) from an appropriate cloud service provider running `Ubuntu Linux 20.04`.
+* An [Arm based instance](/learning-paths/server-and-cloud/csp/) from a cloud service provider running `Ubuntu Linux 20.04`.

 This learning path has been tested on AWS and Oracle platforms.